carj/pyPreservica/docs/api.rst

     Change the security tag of an asset or folder
     This is a blocking call which returns after all entities have been updated.

-    :param Entity entity: The entity (asset, folder) to be updated
+    :param entity: The entity (asset, folder) to be updated
+    :type  entity: Entity
-    :param str new_tag: The new security tag to be set on the entity
+    :param new_tag: The new security tag to be set on the entity
+    :type  new_tag: str
     :return: The updated entity
     :rtype: Entity

    .. py:method::  create_folder(title, description, security_tag, parent=None)

-    Create a new folder in the repository
+    Create a new folder in the repository below the specified parent folder.
+    If parent is missing or None then a root level folder is created.

     :param str title: The title of the new folder
     :param str description: The description of the new folder